DEGoodmanWilson/slax/README.md

 Your best bet, therefore, is `ngrok`.
 This is another tool that will create a public (and secure) endpoint for a web service (like `slax`) running somewhere otherwise inaccessible.
 It punches holes through things (in a reasonable and secure way!) so that Slack can interact with code on your laptop.

-If you don't know what that is, you can read more about this amazing tool [here](http://TODO).
+If you don't know what `ngrok` is, you can read more about this amazing tool [here](https://ngrok.com).
 I'll wait here while you go read about it and install it.

 So, if `slax` is running on port 8023, you can configure `ngrok` as: